NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/metrics/index.md

 Then, define a new function `create_meter`.
 To obtain a `Meter` we must first create a `MeterProvider`.
 To connect the MeterProvider to our metrics pipeline, pass the `PeriodicExportingMetricReader` to the constructor.
+As before with Traces, we will connect `resource` attributes with the MeterProvider, so they will be written into metric signals as well.
 Use the metrics API to register the global MeterProvider and retrieve the meter.
 Extend the file with the following code:

 ```py { title="metric_utils.py" }